eliks93/scheduler/README.md

 # Interview Scheduler

 A simple interview scheduling application.
 Save, edit, and delete interviews using this React application.
+Note, must have seperate backend, scheduler-api to run.
+Repo can be cloned from https://github.com/lighthouse-labs/scheduler-api.

 ## Screeshots